Qoala-T/QC/README.md

 --------
 **When using Qoala-T, please include the following citation:**

-Klapwijk, E.T., van de Kamp, F., Meulen, M., Peters, S. and Wierenga, L.M. (in prep) *Qoala-T: A supervised-learning tool to assess accuracy of manual quality control of automated neuroanatomical labeling in developmental MRI data*
+Klapwijk, E.T., van de Kamp, F., Meulen, M., Peters, S. and Wierenga, L.M. (in prep) *Qoala-T: A supervised-learning tool to assess accuracy of manual quality control of automated neuroanatomical labeling in developmental MRI data.*

 Authors